taw00/writing-resources/Documents/on-fonts.md

 Boy things have changed!

 Open source dominates all platforms now: mobile, web, servers, and even the the proprietary desktops of the world (Apple and Microsoft) or really hybrid open and closed source platforms.
 The desire for _open everything_, the availability of font design tools, and strategic corporate sponsorship has led to a blossoming of open source fonts.
-And on top of the list are fonts that can serve as drop-in replacements (metrically compatible) for, you guessed it, Times New Roman, Courier New, and Arial/Helvetica.
+And on top of the list are fonts that can serve as drop-in replacements (metrically compatible) for, you guessed it, Times New Roman, Courier New, and Arial.
+Even Helvetica and Calibri.

 Today, the available variety of fonts is vast and of high quality.
-Especially for latin-based languages.
+Especially in support of latin-based languages.

 For linux, many fonts are available as packaged items&nbsp;.&nbsp;.&nbsp;.